 Required for all high-accuracy measurements: improve data availability and reduce zero offset errors

-Ventilation of pyranometers has always been recommended by WMO, ISO and ASTM to reduce the effects of dew and frost, and to reduce zero offset errors.
+Heating combined with ventilation of pyranometers has always been recommended by WMO, ISO and ASTM to reduce the effects of dew and frost, and to reduce zero offset errors.
 Now it is also a requirement for Class A systems for PV system performance monitoring according to IEC 61724-1.
-Hukseflux recommends all high accuracy measurements, aiming at a measurement accuracy of better than 5 %, to be equipped with heating and ventilation.
-It is important to also be aware of the shortcomings of ventilation.
-Ventilation is NOT a way to reduce instrument maintenance or cleaning interval.
+Hukseflux recommends all high accuracy measurements, aiming at a measurement accuracy of better than 5 %, to be equipped with heating.
+It is important to also be aware of the shortcomings of traditional external ventilation.
+Ventilation is NOT a way to reduce instrument cleaning or inspection interval.
 Ventilation is seldom effective to remove snow.

 In most climates deposition of dew and frost causes significant errors when measuring solar radiation.
 In particular in the early morning before instruments can be manually cleaned.
-Just heating a pyranometer is not an option; it produces large zero offsets in a pyranometer thermal detector.
+Just heating a pyranometer by putting a resistor on it is not an option; it produces large zero offsets in a pyranometer thermal detector.

 Hukseflux’ recommendation in summary

-Hukseflux recommends to heat and ventilate either using SR30 with “recirculating ventilation and heating” (Figure 1) or an external ventilation system such as VU01 with pyranometer SR20 (Figure 3):
+Hukseflux recommends to either use SR30 with “recirculating ventilation and heating” (Figure 1) or an external ventilation system such as VU01 with pyranometer SR20 (Figure 3):

 - if you aim for a measurement accuracy of better than 5 % (k = 2)